Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/README.md

 ## Domain

-In this demo we simulate a hotel room and use voice to control some of the devices in the room - The television, air-conditioning, bathroom lights and main light.
+In this demo we simulate a hotel room and use voice to control some of the devices in the room - The television, air-conditioning, blinds, bathroom lights and main-room light.

 ## Example sentences